umbralcalc/nfield/README.md

 <a href="http://ascl.net/1807.011"><img src="https://img.shields.io/badge/ascl-1807.011-blue.svg?colorB=262255" alt="ascl:1807.011" /></a>
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4680047.svg)](https://doi.org/10.5281/zenodo.4680047)

-The numerical solver makes use of the stochastic formalism (see [https://arxiv.org/abs/1803.03521]) and computes the IR correlation functions of quantum fields during cosmic inflation in n-field dimensions.
+The numerical solver makes use of the stochastic formalism (see: [Hardwick, Vennin & Wands (2018)](https://iopscience.iop.org/article/10.1088/1475-7516/2018/05/070)) and computes the IR correlation functions of quantum fields during cosmic inflation in n-field dimensions.
 This is a necessary 1-loop resummation of the correlation functions to render them finite.

 # Current version